Use an index to get a single character from a string.¶

 Choosing a Name¶

-Which is a better variable name, m
+Which is a better variable name, m, min, or minutes?

 Why?